fairdataihub/FAIRshare-Docs/docs/curate-and-share/your-workflows.md

 ## How to

 Click on the workflow you want to start.
 FAIRshare will guide you through the steps to complete every workflow.
-All your changes will be saved automatically so you can come back to it later.
+All your changes from this step onwards will be saved automatically so you can come back to it later.

 ![](./images/showAllWorkflows.png)